balderdashy/sails-docs/reference/anatomy/masterList.md

 If an error is thrown in a policy or controller, Sails will respond using this default error handler

-This middleware can also be invoked manually from a controller or policy with `res.serverError( [errors] )`
+This middleware can also be invoked manually from a controller or policy with `res.serverError([Error Message])`

 NOTE: This function is Sails middleware.
 This means that not only do `req` and `res` work just like their Express equivalents to handle HTTP requests, they also simulate the same interface for receiving socket messages.